Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Introduction

-We describe the {\sc RomulusC} simulation and its key baryonic physics prescriptions in $\S$\ref{sec:sim}. $\S$\ref{sec:results} presents the evolution of thermodynamic profiles, cooling time and precipitation rate, and discusses the roles of direct AGN heating, turbulent heating and mixing by sloshing.
+We describe the {\sc RomulusC} simulation and its key baryonic physics prescriptions in $\S$\ref{sec:sim}. $\S$\ref{sec:results} presents the evolution of thermodynamic profiles, cooling time and precipitation rate, connects this to the behaviour of cooling, multi-phase gas at all radii.
 We discuss our results in light of previous work and important caveats in $\S$\ref{sec:discussion}.
 Conclusions are summarized in $\S$\ref{sec:conclusions}.